telerik/winforms-docs/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor.md

 * The AutoIncrementStep of the CategoryID of the Category table is set to one.

-1. First, we need to create a GridViewComboBoxColumn that will later display our custom editor.
+1\.
+First, we need to create a GridViewComboBoxColumn that will later display our custom editor.
 This column should be bound to the binding source of the Categories table.
 For additional information about GridViewComboBoxColumn and its specifics, you can read [this article]({%slug winforms/gridview/columns/column-types/gridviewcomboboxcolumn%}).
 The result of adding the GridViewComboBoxColumn should lead to the result shown below:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.cs region=comboColumn}}
 {{source=..\SamplesVB\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.vb region=comboColumn}}